alem-platform/sprint-sql/sql-lt01/genre-max/README.md

 Note:

-- Track's price should equal the maximum price in its genre (not in the *show* section)
+- Track's price should equal the maximum price highest price in all genres (not in the *show* section)
 - Order by genre name, then by track name all in ascending

 <br>